superduper-io/superduper/README.md

 - Send us an email to gethelp@superduperdb.com.
 - Feel free to contact a maintainer or community volunteer directly!

-# Contributing :seedling:
+# Contributing

 #### There are many ways to contribute, and they are not limited to writing code.
 We welcome all contributions such as:

-- Bug reports
+- <a href="https://github.com/SuperDuperDB/superduperdb/issues/new/choose">Bug reports</a>
-- Documentation improvements
+- <a href="https://github.com/SuperDuperDB/superduperdb/issues/new/choose">Documentation improvements</a>
-- Enhancement suggestions
+- <a href="https://github.com/SuperDuperDB/superduperdb/issues/new/choose">Enhancement suggestions</a>
-- Feature requests
+- <a href="https://github.com/SuperDuperDB/superduperdb/issues/new/choose">Feature requests</a>
-- Expanding the tutorials and use case examples
+- <a href="https://github.com/SuperDuperDB/superduperdb/issues/new/choose">Expanding the tutorials and use case examples</a>

 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-# Feedback 💡
+# Feedback

 Help us to improve SuperDuperDB by providing your valuable feedback
 <a href="https://docs.google.com/forms/d/e/1FAIpQLScKNyLCjSEWAwc-THjC7NJVDNRxQmVR5ey30VVayPhWOIhy1Q/viewform">here</a>!

-# License 📜
+# License

 SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
 It is distributed under the terms of the AGPL (Affero GPLv3 Public License).
 Any contribution made to this project will be subject to the same provisions.

-# Join Us 👋
+# Join Us

 We are looking for nice people who are invested in the problem we are trying to solve to join us full-time.
 Find roles that we are trying to fill <a href="https://join.com/companies/superduperdb">here</a>!